mikebway/poc-gcp-ecomm/docs/DATASTORE_ACCESS.md

-# Granting Datastore Access to Services
+# Granting Service Account Access for Cloud Run Services

-Best practice is to grant a Cloud Run service access to the Google Cloud project's Datastore via though granting a role to the client service specific `service account`.
-First the service must have a service account!
+**IMPORTANT:** Native Firestore access control for Cloud Run service is not typically managed via service accounts.
+The documentation provided here is for the case where Firestore is being run in Datastore mode.
+The principles here could be applied to grant a Cloud Run service access to Datastore or any other GCP service that requires a service account role.

 ## Create a Service Account for the Service